gianpaolocoro/InteractiveAutomaton/README.md

 - [Orvibo Wireless Socket S20](https://www.amazon.it/Socket-ORVIBO-controllo-remoto-Android/dp/B01ID0H7D6)

 ## Properties File
-The process.properties file allows tuning some parameters, like the sensitivity of the microphone and the accuracy of the Speech recognizer.
+The process.properties file allows tuning some parameters, like the sensitivity of the microphone and the accuracy of the Speech recognizer:

 #### address of the remote plug to control
 plugIPAddress=192.168.1.125